gsu-csds/fulldiskAttention/README.md

 Reads goes_integrated_flares.csv files from data_source.
 Generated labels are stored inside data_labels. labeling.py generates labels with multiple columns that we can use for post result analysis.
 Information about flares locations, and any other flares that occured with in the period of 24 hours.
-For simplification:  folder inside data_labels, named simplified_data_labels that contains two columns--the name of the file and actual target that is sufficient to train the model.
+For simplification:  folder inside data_labels, named simplified_data_labels that contains two columns: the name of the file and actual target that is sufficient to train the model.

 ##### 3. modeling:

 The code is optimized and can only be used with two cuda devices using nn.dataparallel.
-For single GPU use please make modifications in train.py under model configuration. <br />
-Contains all the trained models inside directory trained_models. attention-based inside attention and standard cnn inside no_attention.<br />
+For single GPU use please make modifications in train.py under model configuration.
+It Contains all the trained models inside directory trained_models. attention-based inside attention and standard cnn inside no_attention.<br /> <br />
 (a) attention_model.py: This module contains the architecture of both the model.
 Passing attention=True activates attention architecture and False activates standard CNN pipeline.<br />
 (b) blocks.py: This module contains the linearattention block and projector block required by attention_model.py for attention-based model.<br />
 (c) dataloader.py: This contains custom-defined data loaders for loading FL and NF class for selected augmentations.<br />